-I think it might be the dough.
-It’s so easy to make and makes all the difference in the world!
+I especially love the dough; it’s so easy to make and makes all the difference in the world!

-I loved walking out to my garden to pick this eggplant fresh from the stem and serve it to my family about an hour later.
-It makes one feel so accomplished….you grow it, you nurture it, you use it to nourish your peeps.
-Satisfaction!
+I loved being able to walk out into my garden, pick this fresh eggplant, and serve it to my family all within an hour.
+It makes one feel so accomplished.
+You grow it, you nurture it, and even more, you use it to nourish your peeps.
+Talk about satisfaction!

 Thankfully for you, eggplant is in season right now in California, so even if you don’t grow your own eggplant, you can easily waltz right into the store and buy yourself one of these purple beauties and create this pizza in a snap.

-A little prep first…. slice the eggplant into thin(ish) slices.
+Firstly, slice the eggplant into thin(ish) slices.
 You can cut them lengthwise or crosswise, totally up to you.
-Me?
-I like the shape of the eggplant so I went lengthwise!
+I like the shape of the eggplant, so I went lengthwise!

 - 3 3/4 cup all purpose flour